 Sober living is another great option for a person who is on the road to lifelong sobriety.
 Housing options for addicted people may be difficult, particularly with a spotty work history and a low credit score.
 Sober living communities, also called halfway houses, are another option for people who are fresh out of rehab, and need a place to go for both continued treatment, and a safe, comfortable place to stay.
 Sober living communities are a vital source of support for the necessary transition from drug and alcohol addiction to a normal, productive life.
 Sober living homes encourage you to get and find a job while you bask in a supportive environment.

 Life coaches are superstars of the post-rehab recovery process.
 Life coaches are there to encourage those on the journey to lifelong sobriety to try, and succeed in life, including at work, with family, friends, and colleagues, and on one’s own.
 Life coaches will also help you to set goals for yourself and for your lifelong sobriety.
-Life coaches can help direct you to resources to starting a new career, and taking up new hobbies, two excellent and necessary activities that can keep you busy while you’re recovering from addiction to drugs and alcohol.
+Life coaches can help direct you to resources for starting a new career, and taking up new hobbies, two excellent and necessary activities that can keep you busy while you’re recovering from addiction to drugs and alcohol.

 Outpatient care and sober living homes are both types of therapy.
 During rehab, anyone can expect to receive psychotherapy, but having more therapy after rehab is just as important as therapy during rehab.
 Even after a successful stay in rehab, a person is still vulnerable to relapse and addiction.
 Therapy is a crucial net to catch a person who may veer to the otherside: by getting to the root of the problem that drives a person to addiction, and addressing it, the ability of a person to fight against the pull of addiction is exponentially strengthened.
 Therapy is something that a person on the road to lifelong sobriety may need periodically to stay on track.
 This, though, is normal, and should be considered during stressful times.